jboss-developer/jboss-eap-quickstarts/cmt/README.md

 1. [jts](../jts/README.md) - The JTS quickstart builds upon this quickstart by distributing the CustomerManager and InvoiceManager
 2. [jts-distributed-crash-rec](../jts-distributed-crash-rec/README.md) - The crash recovery quickstart builds upon the [jts](../jts/README.md) quickstart by demonstrating the fault tolerance of JBoss EAP.

+_Note: This quickstart uses the H2 database included with Red Hat JBoss Enterprise Application Platform 7.
+It is a lightweight, relational example datasource that is used for examples only.
+It is not robust or scalable, is not supported, and should NOT be used in a production environment!_

 _Note: This quickstart uses a `*-ds.xml` datasource configuration file for convenience and ease of database configuration.
 These files are deprecated in JBoss EAP and should not be used in a production environment.
 Instead, you should configure the datasource using the Management CLI or Management Console.
 Datasource configuration is documented in the [Administration and Configuration Guide](https://access.redhat.com/documentation/en-US/JBoss_Enterprise_Application_Platform/) for Red Hat JBoss Enterprise Application Platform._